njdrewett/wordle/wordle-web/README.md

-#Words microservice
+#Wordle Web Applciation

-A Spring-boot microservice to retrieve 4,5,6 or 7 letter words from a REST Controller.
+An angular Web Application recreating the popular Worlde game via an Angular Application connecting to a Spring microservice.

 ##Docker
-To deploy to separate docker contains, run maven with the profile "docker" enabled
+To deploy build to a docker containar, run maven with the profile "docker" enabled

 or: under the words-microservice
 Build the image: